Murders in the Rue Morgue (1971 film): Home media

+The 2026 Hammer 4K Blu-ray re-release includes restored versions of both the original director's cut, and the AIP theatrical version.

+Reception

 Critical response

 Murders in the Rue Morgue received mixed to negative reviews from critics.
 Leonard Maltin panned the film, awarding the film 1 1/2 out of 4 stars.
 Howard Thompson from The New York Times gave the film a positive review, praising the film's direction, costume design, color, and performances.
 Thompson did, however, note that the film's ending, while sound, was fairly predictable.

 Donald Guarisco from Allmovie gave the film a negative review, criticizing the film's substandard pacing, convoluted plot, performances, and lack of actual tension, writing "This riff on the famous Edgar Allen [sic] Poe story has an intriguing, experimental edge to it but is not fully successful at reinventing the Poe subgenre".